robzor92/robzor92.github.io/docs/admin/alert.md

 Administrator account on a Hopsworks cluster.

 ### Step 1: Go to alerts configuration
-To do that click on your name in the top right corner of the navigation bar and choose Cluster Settings from the dropdown menu.
+To configure the _Alert manager_ click on your name in the top right corner of the navigation bar and choose Cluster Settings from the dropdown menu.
 In the Cluster Settings' Alerts tab you can configure the alert manager to send alerts via email, slack or pagerduty.

 <figure>
   <a href="../../assets/images/alerts/configure-alerts.png">